 The best way to get your (unknown) foot in the door with agents who can help you get that deal is to write amazingly epic content on a blog and build an audience.

-This gives you the online street cred to negotiate a better deal for your first book.
+That audience gives you the online street cred to get a deal for your first book.

 7. Build a Larger Customer Base with Content Marketing